Is merging worth it? Securely evaluating the information gain for causal dataset acquisition

-\section{Privacy}
+\section{PRIVACY}

-For privacy we make use of \textit{Multi-Party Computation} (MPC)~\cite{evans2018pragmatic}.
+For privacy we use \textit{Multi-Party Computation}~\citep[MPC;][]{evans2018pragmatic}.
 First introduced by \citet{yao1982protocols}, MPC focuses on a setting where $m$ separate parties wish to compute the value of a function $f(x_1,\cdots,x_m)$ where the $i^{\mathrm{th}}$ party inputs $x_i$ and wishes to keep this private.
 To resolve this, MPC involves the specification of a protocol of message passing between parties which if followed would lead to the computation of $f$.
 In this work, we focus on the \emph{semi-honest} setting, in which all parties follow the specified protocol, but some \emph{corrupt} parties will try to learn as much about their peers inputs in the process.
 The goal is to devise a protocol which will preserve the privacy of the non-corrupt party's inputs, up to a given computational budget by the adversary.
-In our setting this means that any collection of corrupt sites should be unable to learn anything about the other sites data whilst performing the EIG calculation.
-Multi-party computation differs from \textit{differential privacy} \cite{dwork2006differential}, a more traditional form of ML privacy, in that it does not focus on the public release of statistics.
+In our setting this means that any collection of corrupt sites are unable to learn anything about the other sites data during the EIG calculation, so any noise needed for privacy guarantees can be added to the final statistic.